neondatabase/website/content/docs/guides/branch-archiving.md

 ## About archive storage

-For Neon projects created in AWS regions, inactive branches are archived to Amazon S3 storage.
-For Neon projects created in Azure regions, branches are archived to Azure Blob storage.
+For Neon projects created in AWS regions, inactive branches are archived in Amazon S3 storage.
+For Neon projects created in Azure regions, branches are archived in Azure Blob storage.

 ## Is automatic branch archiving configurable?

 Branch archiving is not configurable on the Neon Free Plan.
 When branch archiving becomes available on Neon paid plan, configuration options such as disabling archiving may be offered on those plans.

 ## Monitoring branch archiving